 Coal and gas carbon capture and storage technologies (CCS) reduce CO2 emissions from coal and natural gas production, but do not result in a net reduction of CO2 from the atmosphere.
 CCS applied to coal and gas can only prevent emissions from going into the atmosphere.
-Carbon dioxide removal (CDR) approaches (like afforestation and direct air capture) on the other hand, have the ability to draw down or remove carbon dioxide already released into the atmosphere.
-Settings for coal and gas CCS can be changed in the advanced settings of the Coal and Natural Gas sliders, and in the Assumptions settings.
+Carbon dioxide removal (CDR) approaches (like afforestation and direct air capture), on the other hand, have the ability to draw down or remove carbon dioxide already released into the atmosphere.

-Why aren’t coal and natural gas carbon capture and storage (CCS) technologies included under “Technological Carbon Removal,” and how can I increase them?
+Why aren’t coal and natural gas carbon capture and storage (CCS) technologies included under “Technological Carbon Removal"?
 Print

 Created by: Janet Chikofsky

 Modified on: Wed, Jun 21, 2023 at 4:38 PM